 Early Sunday Mornings: 8:30 to 9:30

 You’ll find our Meeting House right off of Vermont Route 5, just a little bit north of the Putney village center.
 Here’s a map.
 Turn west onto our driveway by our white sign and park in the lot.
-Childcare and religious education for young people is available.
+Childcare and religious education (First Day School) for young people is available.
 Supervision and childcare for younger children is regularly provided during the 10:30 Meeting for Worship time.
-First Day School classes are held on the 1st and 3rd and 4th First Days ( Sunday) of the month.
+First Day School classes (ages 5-12) are held on the 1st and 2nd and 3rd First Days ( Sunday) of the month.
 Our FDS is small but active and we welcome new families at any time.
 For more information, call 802-387-5500, email our Clerk, or write us at Putney Friends Meeting, P.O.
 Box 381, Putney, Vermont 05346.

 What Makes Friends Worship Special?